malvikasharan/2018-11-EMBORome/training_material/TobyGibson/MSA_JalView_Rome_Exercise.md

 5. Do all P53 sequences have SUMO sites?
 Can they all be aligned?
 If not, is there an evolutionary process that can account for their change in position?

-6. Do all P53 sequences have reverted SUMO sites?
-Can they all be aligned?

-    -   If some SUMO sites cannot be aligned, is there an evolutionary process that can account for their change in position?

 **PART 3.
 USING JALVIEW WITH Tir PROTEIN ISOLATES FROM PATHOGENIC E.
 COLI**